Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-09-Umlaut-in-Konkani.md

 >
 > _(Note- This word can be both masculine and neuter in Konkani)_

-There are two special cases of this umlaut that create a semantic distinction (beyond simple pluralization) between a pair of similar words.
+There are two special cases of this umlaut that create a semantic distinction (beyond simple pluralization).
 Interestingly, both examples represent fruit-tree pairs.